OpenST/ost-wallet-sdk-react-native/README.md

 | **OstWorkflowContext**	|	Information about the workflow	|
 | **OstContextEntity**	| Information about the entity |

 <br>

 ### flowInterrupt
-This function will be called by wallet SDK when a workflow is cancelled.
-The workflow details and error details will be available in arguments.
+This function will be called by SDK when a workflow is cancelled.
+The workflow details and error details will be available in the arguments.

 ```
 flowInterrupt( ostWorkflowContext, ostError)